Feeds:

 Researchers have studied the effects of each upon the way in which children develop.
 They agree that the style that is loving and yet firm – now known in the jargon as authoritative – is the most effective.
 In this approach boundaries are explained, in the context of a warm, loving relationship.
 Without boundaries and the management of frustration that these require children to learn, it is hard for them to develop the kind of impulse control that the work on emotional intelligence suggests underpins a successful life in society.
 All too often childhoods are seriously warped by indulgent neglect, though it is the cruelty of an abusive background that more often hits the headlines.

-They also refer to other things such as mutual respect, commitment and education in parenting:
+Researchers also refer to other things such as mutual respect, commitment and education in parenting.
+The Bahá’í view goes further even than this:

 An atmosphere needs to be maintained in which children feel they belong to the community and share in its purpose.
 They must lovingly but insistently be guided to live up to Bahá’í standards, to study and teach the Cause in ways that are suited to their circumstances.